 The global warming debate garbles up so much of attention, time and resources that we might forget what is at stake: the future of humanity as a whole.
 It has yet to offer us a single solution that is durable and sustainable on a global scale.
 What it has produced on the other hand is a political lobby, social activism, and environmental journalism on an industrial scale.
 The list of NGO’s that feed off of the topic is endless.
 Global warming has become big business.

 Go tell this to the African mother who is cooking a day’s meal on the fire stove — not knowing if she is able to feed her children tomorrow.
 What’s in it for her?
 Nothing.

 The debate on global warming is a sign of the times indeed for it reveals our inability to tackle global issues on a global scale.
 One doesn’t need a science degree to understand that we are destroying our planet.

-A child knows and understands that whatever comes out of our car’s tail pipe beyond water vapour is not healthy, either to us or the planet.
-So are the exploitation, manufacture and waste disposal of car batteries, the rare earths used in our mobile phones and a multitude of other products we deem necessary to maintain our quality of life.
+A child knows and understands that whatever comes out of our car’s tailpipe beyond water vapor is not healthy, either to us or the planet; so are the mining, manufacture and waste disposal of car batteries, the rare earths used in our mobile phones and a multitude of other products we deem necessary to maintain our quality of life.

 So rather than to trap ourselves in the debate over who is right with regard to global warming we might want to pose a different question: who is to benefit from this all?
 Where’s the profit and what does the profit consist of?
 Money?
 Power?
 Knowledge?
 Information?
 Profit is not evil.
 Usury is.